Certificate of Incorporation

 The process of Incorporation is also known as Company Formation.
 It simply refers to the process of registering your business with the national registrar of companies, Companies House.
 In order to obtain a Certificate of Incorporation, you need to follow the various steps to register your business.

-Most businesses in the US are Limited companies, which means they are able to employ people and their owners do not need to necessarily live in the country.
+Most businesses in the US are Limited companies, this means they are able to employ people and their owners do not need to necessarily live in the country.
 To register as a Limited company, you must:

 - Have a name and address for the company